yukichigai/yyc2swp/README.md

 # Changelog

+1.0.1 Fix error with some variable names (double use of $) which caused crashes when converting some SCC files.

 1.0 Add Grid 608 (G608) and Extended Grid 608 (E608) output.
 Extended Grid 608 is similar to Grid 608, but with an additional 32x15 block for indicating background color and alpha.
 The format also notes the Flashing Text tag (F) in the styling block (the B, I, R, U characters).
 The format may be expanded further at a later date, e.g. to add notation for roll-up or paint-on caption effects.
 Fix some issues with STL output that caused incorrect rendering when imported into DVD Studio Pro 4, and alter output to change horizontal alignment as needed to better preserve positioning.
 Correct SCC decoding of certain text styling flags (like flashing).
 Correct a bug which left trailing newlines on some subtitles.
 Modify headers in TTML/SMPTE-TT and SSA/ASS to follow compatibility and best practices recommendations for those formats.
 Add support for semi-transparent background colors to WebVTT.
-Add command line options for resolution, language, and display/safe area.

 0.9 Add Spruce Technologies Language (STL) support (not to be confused with EBU-STL).
 Only supports positioning and basic styling (italic/underline) since color effects must be applied to the entire subtitle.
 Modify QT.TXT, SAMI, and TTXT output to omit screen blanking commands (end of subtitle) when the next subtitle starts within 0.5 seconds of the end of the last.
 Add "null-stuffing" (blank sub at frame 0) to those same formats.
 Modify SMPTE-TT header generation to properly note source caption channel (when specified) per SMPTE-TT spec.
 Further refinements to SAMI output to maximize compatibility with modern players and libraries (mostly FFMPEG).
 Add background color support to QuickTime Caption.